 In this essay, I argue that the concept of free speech is now subject to a similar contamination through an analogous process.
 To further assess this phenomenon, I look at how certain groups are valorizing and thus contaminating the concept of free speech for the broader populace, why the resulting contamination is dangerous for minority groups and liberalism, and how the far-left/academic-left is contributing to this process with its own — separate — ideological justifications for rebuffing ideas related to free speech.
 Finally, I offer some potential solutions to this growing contamination.

 That free speech is considered a right-wing issue is mostly because it seems only the right is most vociferous in its defense.
 Tucker Carlson on FOX is worshipped as a free speech defender.
-Websites like Daily Caller, Campus Reform, Daily Wire and so on make it a habit to highlight every mis-step or deviance professors and universities commit.
+Websites like Daily Caller, Campus Reform, Daily Wire and so on make it a habit to highlight every mis-step or mistake that professors and universities commit.
 Of course, some or even most of the cases they illuminate are legitimate but that is not why I bring this to the fore.
 I do so to point out that in the media sphere, it would be very easy for a viewer to see “FREE SPEECH” emblazoned across a FOX News banner whilst flicking through and assume that it is only ideologically right-wing communities who valorize it.
 It would be very easy for a reader to note that only their conservative acquaintances are sharing articles and videos about free speech.
 It would be very easy for a news consumer to see that only right-wing groups organize and champion free speech — from university campuses all the way to political rallies.
 By these mechanisms, the contamination of free speech is occurring.

 Here I want to offer a caveat for conservative readers: I don’t mean to target those to the right of the aisle by claiming that they are butchering discourse by their defense of free speech.
 I only wish to make the observation that to a large subset of the Ameri-centric population, it appears the concept of free expression is only guarded by those on the right of the political aisle.
 And with tribalism being what it is, free speech thus comes to be seen as a problematic idea by the mainstream-left.